Medieval and Renaissance Studies

 - University of Arizona, United States of America

 - State Archives of Prato, Italy

 The consortium members meet in Prato in December each year.
-At the same time, a roundtable is held for postgraduate students from the member institutions, together with others, to hone their presentation skills and gain feedback on their research.
-A consortium member academic typically gives a master class to the students, which focuses on the move from postgraduate study to postdoctoral work.
+At the same time, a roundtable is held for graduate students from the member institutions, together with others, to hone their presentation skills and gain feedback on their research.
+A consortium member academic typically gives a master class to the students, which focuses on the transition from graduate study to postdoctoral work.